rapidsai/rapids.ai/cloud.md

 RAPIDS’s GPU accelerated data science tools can be deployed on all of the major clouds, allowing anyone to take advantage of the speed increases and TCO reductions that RAPIDS enables.
 {: .subtitle}

 RAPIDS can be deployed in a number of ways, from hosted Jupyter notebooks, to the major HPO services, all the way up to large-scale clusters via Dask or Kubernetes.
 Deploying on the cloud will require you to make use of supported GPU instances.
-Each major cloud provider has GPU instances that are supported by RAPIDS with varying capabilities and price points -the below charts identifies the major instance types of each cloud.
+Each major cloud provider has GPU instances that are supported by RAPIDS with varying capabilities and price points - the below charts identifies the major instance types of each cloud.

 {% endcapture %}